 How Hospiscare can support patients and their families

-We’re able to offer our dementia patients the support of a specialist Admiral Nurse, Chrissy Hussey.
-She can help you and your family to live more positively in the present and face any challenges ahead.
-Chrissy can help with:
+We’re able to offer our dementia patients the support of our specialist Admiral Nurses, Chrissy Hussey and Julie Morris, who can help you and your family to live more positively in the present and face any challenges ahead.
+Chrissy and Julie can help with:

 - Expert advice and guidance on living a full life with dementia

 - Navigating the general healthcare system

 - Liaising with other healthcare professionals